MCJack123/CraftOS-PC/docs/md/plugins.md

 * macOS: `CraftOS-PC.app/Contents/PlugIns`
 * Linux: `/usr/share/craftos/plugins`

-The plugin file **must** have the name that the library's `luaopen_` function uses.
-For example, the CCEmuX plugin must be named `ccemux` because the loader function is named `luaopen_ccemux`.
-Once a plugin is installed it will be available in the global table with the same name as the plugin file.
+The plugin file should have the name that the library's `luaopen_` function uses.
+For example, the CCEmuX plugin should be named `ccemux` because the loader function is named `luaopen_ccemux`.
+For some plugins (such as Lua libraries), this is required, but some (like the CCEmuX plugin) will tell CraftOS-PC what name to use automatically.
+Once a plugin is installed it will be available as a global API with the same name as the plugin.

 ## Using Lua libraries
 CraftOS-PC can automatically import Lua libraries as they would be used with standard Lua.
 Even though CraftOS-PC uses its own version of Lua, you can still use libraries that were built for standard Lua 5.1.